Updated: April 13, 2026

 - Women who have >3 drinks per week have a 15-20% increased risk of breast cancer.
 Surprisingly, this is a much stronger risk factor for breast cancer than hormone replacement therapy.

-- Alcohol increases this risks of other types of cancer: esophageal, liver, and colon cancers.
+- Alcohol increases the risk of other types of cancer: esophageal, liver, and colon cancers.

 - Alcohol increases the risk of heart attacks/strokes by increasing lipid particles like triglycerides and LDL.